-Hilary originates from the Isle of Man where she learnt to play the flute at an early age and played in various groups and orchestras on the island.
+Hilary was born and brought up on the Isle of Man and developed a love of music from an early age.
+She learned to play the flute at school and played in various groups and orchestras on the island.

-Her first teaching job brought her to North Warwickshire and here she played in the orchestra for Nuneaton Gilbert and Sullivan Society and Nuneaton Amatuer Operatic and Dramatic Society.
-She also sang with The City of Birmingham Choir for four years before her children came along.
+Her first teaching job brought her to North Warwickshire.
+During the 1980s Hilary played flute in the pit orchestra for several productions of the Nuneaton Gilbert and Sullivan Society and the Nuneaton Amateur Operatic and Dramatic Society.
+She also sang with the City of Birmingham Choir for four years until her children came along.

-After a period as a peripatetic Class Music teacher with Warwickshire County Music Service she had a career change and became a Bookkeeper for a firm of accountants in Shenstone.
+From 1992 - 2005 Hilary worked for Warwickshir County Music Service as a peripatetic Class Music teacher.
+In 2005 she had a career change and now works as a Bookkeeper for a firm of accountants in Shenstone.

 The Choir is extremely fortunate to have a talent such as Hannah as its Accompanist since April 2017.

 Her services are much in demand as she is also accompanist to The Mickleover Singers and Mercian Singers as well as giving private music tuition.

 After graduating from University with a BMus (Hons) Music she took up a post as a music teacher and teaches woodwind in schools in Stoke on Trent.